In stock

 Secure checkout Fast Shipping Easy returns

-Providing a lasting tribute to Peter S. Wells, whose influence continues to shape the study of prehistoric and early historic Europe, this book is for students and researchers of late prehistoric and early historic Europe during the final millennium BC and the first millennium AD.
+Providing a lasting tribute to Peter S. Wells, whose influence continues to shape the study of prehistoric and early historic Europe, this book is for students and researchers of late prehistoric and early historic Europe during the final millennium BC and the 1st millennium AD.

 Rachel Cartwright is the Editorial Coordinator for the journal Archaeometry at the University of Oxford and a Lecturer at Florida State University-London Centre.
 Her research focuses on early medieval Europe, particularly the Viking Age North Atlantic.
 She is co-editor of Rethinking Migrations in Late Prehistoric Eurasia (2023).